 The fundamental issue in quality control centers on the tradeoff between falsely rejecting good data (Type I error) and falsely accepting bad data (Type II error).
 We cannot reduce the incidence of one type of error without increasing the incidence of the other type.
-In weather and climate data assessments, Type I errors are deemed far less desirable than Type II errors.
+In weather and climate data assessments, since good data are absolutely crucial for interpreting climate records properly, Type I errors are deemed far less desirable than Type II errors.

 Not all observations are equal in importance.
-Quality-control procedures are likely to have the greatest difficulty evaluating extreme observations, where independent information usually must be incorporated.
+Quality-control procedures are likely to have the greatest difficulty evaluating the most extreme observations, where independent information usually must be sought and incorporated.
 Quality-control procedures involving more than one station usually involve a great deal of infrastructure with its own (imperfect) error-detection methods, which must be in place before a single value can be evaluated.